SnakeNuts/bladesbot/README.md

 # bladesbot
-Deiscord bot for my Blades in the Dark Discord
+Discord bot for my Blades in the Dark Discord